 How much radioactive iodine is recommended for the treatment of a patient with Graves' disease is a current matter of debate.

-In theory, the goal of radioactive iodine for Graves' disease is to give enough iodine to effective treat the Graves' disease and still maintain adequate thyroid hormone production by the remaining thyroid cells.
+In theory, the goal of radioactive iodine for Graves' disease is to give enough iodine to effectively treat the Graves' disease and still maintain adequate thyroid hormone production by the remaining thyroid cells.
 However, in most circumstances, most Graves' disease patients treated with radioactive iodine will eventually develop low thyroid hormone production (hypothyroidism) and therefore require thyroid hormone replacement long term.

 If you are pregnant or plan on becoming pregnant within one year, radioactive iodine therapy should not be used.